Building A Budget With Allocations - All Flexibility Levels

 Custodial Overtime

 Principals must budget for custodial overtime based on prior year spending and should budget enough to cover all planned activities or programs, as well as coverage for custodial leave.
-Spending will be closely monitored to ensure schools remain within their allocated budget.
-Principals receive regular reports from OCFO budget analysts to ensure that they are using Custodial Overtime funds appropriately and that they remain aware of their monthly usage.
+Spending will be closely monitored through a custodian overtime tracker to ensure schools remain within their allocated budget.
+Additionally, Principals will continue to receive regular reports from OCFO budget analysts to ensure that they are using custodial overtime funds appropriately and that they remain aware of their monthly usage.
 The lack of appropriate funding for overtime may affect a school’s ability to offer programs outside of regular hours.

 Custodial Supplies

-Schools are allocated custodial supplies at a base rate of $2,640.20 (a 7.5% inflation increase from FY23) with an additional amount added on for square footage.
-High schools receive an additional 7 cents per square foot and all other school types receive an additional 5 cents per square foot.
+Schools are allocated custodial supplies at a base rate of $2,640.20 (a 3.7% inflation increase from FY24) with an additional amount added for square footage.
+High schools receive an additional 7 cents per square foot, and all other school types receive an additional 5 cents per square foot.
 All schools must budget for custodial supplies.
+The typical costs for custodial supplies based on school enrollment are outlined below:

-- Meet the mandatory minimum requirement of 3 custodial staff per building
+- Meet the mandatory minimum requirement of custodial staff per building and enrollment.

 - Remain at or higher than the number of staffing from the previous year or have a justification for reduction of staff

 Schools with high building use outside of core school hours are encouraged to consider budgeting for additional custodial staff beyond their initial allocation.
-When budgeting for a new or additional custodial foreman, please reach out to your strategic staffing coordinator to determine SW grade level.
+When budgeting for a new or additional Custodial Foreperson, please reach out to your Strategic Staffing Coordinator to determine the SW grade level.

 Custodial Staff Classification | Basic Duties |